Native Helm Deployments Overview

 The Harness Application represents a group of microservices/apps, their deployment pipelines, and all the building blocks for those pipelines.
 Harness represents your release process using a logical group of one or more entities: Services, Environments, Workflows, Pipelines, Triggers, and Infrastructure Provisioners.
 Applications organize all of the entities and configurations in Harness CD.

-Create the Harness Service using the Helm Deployment Type.
+Create the Harness Service using the Native Helm Deployment Type.

 Add your Helm charts and any config variables and files.